 Did you know that Orlando is home to several world-class data centers?
-Because of Central Florida’s unique geography, an Orlando data center must cool their racks by using sophisticated green technology and free cooling innovations.
+Because of Central Florida’s unique geography, an Orlando data center must cool its racks by using sophisticated green technology and free cooling innovations.

 Organizations that choose Orlando have a built-in advantage.
 Here are four ways that data centers in Orlando introduce sustainable cooling techniques: